tableau/TabPy/docs/security.md

   to false in config file.
 - Always use the most up-to-date version of Python.
-  TabPy relies on Tornado and if older verions of Python are used with Tornado then malicious users can potentially poison python server web caches with parameter cloaking.
+  TabPy relies on Tornado and if older verions of Python are used with Tornado then malicious users can potentially poison Python server web caches with parameter cloaking.